hjshu/harmonic-collection-entry/README.md

 # Access Your URL link

-Once you have uploaded your own file, go to "Settings" > "Pages" to find your url at te top. you can find the url on the "Deployments" on the right hand side.
+Once you have uploaded your own file, go to "Settings" > "Pages" to find your url at the top.
+Additionally, you can find the url on the "Deployments" on the right hand side.
 Click into deployment and find your url.

 <img width="1354" height="889" alt="Screenshot 2025-10-07 at 11 23 58 AM" src="https://github.com/user-attachments/assets/fe51b7ca-bee4-4d88-8497-f357c43d440b" />
 <img width="1352" height="352" alt="Screenshot 2025-10-07 at 11 24 04 AM" src="https://github.com/user-attachments/assets/354a785c-9b94-4b14-b22d-dfd26ab09518" />